SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/06-Homework.md

 Write a program to **rotate the matrix** by 90, 180, 270, 360, … degrees.

-Print the result at the console as a sequence of strings after receiving the **"END"** command.
+Print the result at the console as a sequence of strings after receiving the `END` command.

 ## Example

-[image assetsSrc="string-matrix-rotation.png"/]
+[image assetsSrc="Java-Advanced-Multidimensional-Arrays-5.png"/]

 ## Input

 The input is read from the console:

-- The first line holds the command in format **"Rotate(X)"** where **X** are the degrees of the requested rotation.
+- The first line holds the command in format `Rotate(X)` where **X** are the degrees of the requested rotation.
 - The next lines contain the **lines of the matrix** for rotation.
-- The input ends with the command **"END"**.
+- The input ends with the command `END`.

 The input data will always be valid and in the format described.

 There is no need to check it explicitly.

 ## Output